Executive Summary

 Lesson for Pebblous

-Defense contracts are a powerful starting point, but without balancing commercial revenue, you risk becoming a talent acquisition target for large companies.
+Defense contracts are a powerful starting point, but without balancing commercial revenue, you risk becoming a talent acquisition target.
 Pebblous's strategy of securing multiple enterprise customers (Hyundai, Hanwha, Samsung, LG) and maintaining government project share below 50% reflects this lesson.

 3. Strategic M&A Exit Cases

-The M&A activity of 2024-2025 demonstrates the strong demand from large companies to internalize synthetic data within their ecosystems.
-While acquisition validates the technology, it also means loss of independence.
+The M&A activity of 2024-2025 demonstrates strong demand from large companies to internalize synthetic data within their ecosystems.
+Acquisition validates the technology but also means loss of independence.

 Gretel started with a clear value proposition of "privacy-preserving synthetic data" and built a developer-friendly API-based platform.
-Securing an enterprise customer base through the December 2023 Microsoft Azure partnership was the key factor that elevated the acquisition price.
+The December 2023 Microsoft Azure partnership secured an enterprise customer base that elevated the acquisition price.

 | Item | Details |